GG1627/Picza/README.md

 Think of us as Instagram meets Yelp, but specifically for your campus food adventures! 🎯

-## Vision

-To become the definitive social platform for university food culture, fostering community engagement and enhancing the campus dining experience through technology.
-We're not just building an app – we're creating a movement! 🚀

-## Mission

-To connect students through their shared love of food, making campus dining more social, discoverable, and enjoyable.
-Because let's face it, the best memories in college often happen over a great meal! 🍽️

 ## Core Features

 ### 🎯 Social Discovery